Lectrum/breakpoints-json/README.md

 It might be useful for build some logic according to different devices.

-## Test
+## Contributing

-If you want to help us to improve our package you should run test.js.
-And don`t forget to fork us on GitHub.
+If you want contribute us to improve our package you should to fork us on GitHub.
+Don`t forget to run test.js for right implementation your improvements.
+And then send us PR.
 It is a very good possibility to receive plus 100 to your karma.